Aleksandr Gurnov

 He was appointed the bureau chief of the international Russian television network, Russia Today (RT), in London.
 He has also worked on the Russian sports channel Match TV.
 Gurnov was a head of the Russian television news agency TSN, on Moscow's TV-6.
 In 2006, he participated in an on-line interview with Russian President Vladimir Putin as a representative of the website Yandex.

-Gurnov formerly presented the "Spotlight" programme on the RT.
+Gurnov formerly presented the "Spotlight" programme on RT.

 Controversies

 In 2018 Aleksandr Gurnov participated in an investigation by BBC Russia on the Poisoning of Sergei and Yulia Skripal.
 Gurnov questioned the legitimacy of information on the alleged attack, asking "[Was] there really an assassination attempt?
 Are they really in a London hospital?
 Are they really close to death?"

 Despite his claims, statements have been released by Scotland Yard and The Political Quarterly to the contrary.